-Justin Bieber Posts That Wife Hailey Scratched His Pink Lamborghini On Instagram
+Justin Bieber Posts That Wife Hailey Baldwin Bieber Scratched His Pink Lamborghini On Instagram

 Hailey is then seen apologizing for the scratch.
 The model also said in the video that she will get the car fixed as soon as possible.
 Justin quickly shrugs off his wife’s error and continues to play with her hair and tell her how “freakin cute” he thinks her pigtails are.

 Justin and Hailey are seemingly in a great place since having their second wedding on Monday, September 30.
-The two married in South Carolina in a ceremony filled with their family and friends.
-The couple was joined by several celebrity guests for their big day, including Kendall Jenner, Kylie Jenner, Ireland Baldwin, Scooter Braun, Jaden Smith and Dan + Shay.
+The two married in South Carolina in a ceremony attended by their family and friends.
+The couple was joined by several celebrity guests for their big day, including Kendall Jenner, Kylie Jenner, Ireland Baldwin, Scooter Braun, Jaden Smith, and Dan + Shay.
 The wedding came more than one year after the couple secretly tied the knot at a New York City courthouse.

 A source reportedly told Us that while the couple was already married by the time they had their wedding, they wanted to say their vows in front of their small group of family and friends.
 The source also reported that the smaller wedding was intentional on both Justin and Hailey’s end.